-Call Bridging is a critical skill if you’re used to face-to-face selling and now working the phones.
+Call bridging is the art of gaining the next call before leaving the current conversation.
+It’s a critical skill if you’re used to face-to-face selling and now working the phones.

 Call bridging happens at the end of a call.
-It’s a key phrase or question that paves the way for call #2, #3, etc.
+It’s a key phrase or question that paves the way for calls #2, #3, etc.

 When it’s an established relationship, it’s as easy as setting up the next meeting.
 The key here is being sure you’re showing value during the ask.
 Everyone is busy and we’re easier to blow off (blow out for my UK friends) when we’re on the phone.
 It sounds like:

 “This has been fantastic Mr. Customer.
 Thanks for the insight.
 We didn’t get a chance to cover XYZ, nor for me to share some insights I’ve gained from my network that I think you’ll find valuable.
 Let’s set up a follow-up call.
 Does this time next week work for you?”